charto/nbind/README.md

 Callbacks and value objects
 ---------------------------

 Callbacks can be passed to C++ methods by simply adding an argument of type `nbind::cbFunction &` to their declaration.
 They can be called with any number of any supported types without having to declare in any way what they accept.
 The JavaScript code will receive the parameters as JavaScript variables to do with them as it pleases.
-A callback argument `arg´ can be called like `arg("foobar", 42);` in which case the return value is ignored.
+A callback argument `arg` can be called like `arg("foobar", 42);` in which case the return value is ignored.
 If the return value is needed, it must be called like `arg.call<type>("foobar", 42);` where `type` is the desired C++ type that the return value should be converted to.

-TODO: Value objects are the most advanced concept supported so far.
+Value objects are the most advanced concept supported so far.
+They're based on a `toJS` function on the C++ side and a `fromJS` function on the JavaScript side.
+Both receive a callback as an argument, and calling it with any parameters calls the constructor of the equivalent type in the other language.
+TODO: more details.

 License
 =======

 [The MIT License](https://raw.githubusercontent.com/charto/nbind/master/LICENSE)

 Copyright (c) 2014-2015 BusFaster Ltd